OpenST/ost-wallet-sdk-react-native/README.md

 ```

 ### abortDeviceRecovery
-To abort initiated device recovery.
+To abort an initiated device recovery.

 ```javascript
 /**